 Money tree (shown at right) doesn't require much attention at all.
 It thrives in average home conditions with bright, indirect light.
-Get money tree plant care tips.
+Get money tree care tips.

 Grouping a few different types of house plants has its advantages.

 Combine a variety of shapes and subtle variances of color to create a fascinating display.
 Take a look at these green house plants for tips on combining leaf textures and colors.

 Don't overlook large house plants.
 Displayed on their own, these floor plants make excellent focal points and add instant drama.